christopheraue/ruby-uinput/README.md

 FFI Structs and Constants of to use uinput with ruby.
 Depends on the [linux_input](http://github.com/christopheraue/ruby-linux_input) gem.

+This is pretty low level.
+For a higher level and more user friendly abstraction have a look at the [uinput-device](http://github.com/christopheraue/ruby-uinput-device) gem.

 ## Installation

 Add this line to your application's Gemfile: